posted under Hire a Professional Copywriter

 When crafting your copy for the U.S. and other English-speaking markets, be sure it meets the following criteria:

-Additionally, most Americans are comfortable shopping online.
+Additionally, most Americans are comfortable shopping online thanks to the reliability of companies like Amazon.
 They have confidence that anything they order will be delivered to them without problem.

 According to a recent poll by Pew Research Center, eight in ten Americans shop online.
 That’s 79% of U.S. consumers who shop on the web or their phones, up from just 22% back in 2000.
 And 15% buy online on a weekly basis.
 Now don’t you want a slice of that yummy pie?